Dallas-Fort Worth, TX Housing Market Forecast Into 2025

 • Logistics and Distribution: The Metroplex’s central location and strong transportation infrastructure make it a key hub for logistics and distribution.

-Things to Know for Relocation
+Things to Know When Relocating

 • Cost of Living: DFW generally has a lower cost of living than many major coastal cities, especially when it comes to housing market costs.